 - Detailed info 3

 If you’re using Kynar wire, you can strip it and push it through the whole and solder it onto the other side, this is very easy.
-If you still don’t fancy that, it’s linked up to a leg on RA515 which is on the bottom of the motherboard (these photos are from a VA1 motherboard, it may look different on the VA0)
+If you still don’t fancy that, it’s linked up to a leg on RA515 which is on the bottom of the motherboard (these photos are from a VA1 motherboard, it looks pretty much the same on a VA0)

 VA0 or VA1?